arinitti/Always-Responsive-pages/README.md

 First appeared May 2000, updated June 26, 2012, updated May 8, 2018 by alexandra andrews arinittiATlmi.net

+# Always Responsive-pages
-#**Always Responsive Web Page Display and Printing For Any Computer and Internet Device**
+**Web Page Display and Printing For Any Computer and Internet Device**